 UV-C lamps provide accurate medium-pressure ultraviolet short-wavelengths, for instance, tri-clamp connectors.
 To ensure seal durability it is crucial to fully understand the application parameters of UV-sterilisation in elastomer gaskets (tri-clamp).

 Another prevailing element moving into UV-C technology is UV degradation of rubber ingredients.
 The UV collaborates with the carbon chains in the molecular bonds of the elastomer.
 This makes free radicals which then work with oxygen to create carbonyl groups which mean a stress-induced chemical attack.

 Discolouration will be the first indication on exposed surfaces of elastomer gaskets.
 Exaggerated exposure to predisposed materials can lead to further cracking and also in radical cases, disintegration.
 To overcome this, chemical UV equalizers can be brought into the formulation and carbon black is usually identified as one of the most efficient UV shield systems for use with elastomers.

-M Barnwell Services offers a wide range of standard and custom-made elastomer gaskets for UV-sterilisation applications, ranging from Fluoroelastomers (FKM), Perfluoroelastomers (FFKM), Ethylene-Propylene (EPDM), Nitrile (NBR), Hydrogenated Nitrile (HNBR) and Silicone (VMQ) material grades.
+There are plenty of standard and custom-made elastomer gaskets for UV-sterilisation applications, ranging from Fluoroelastomers (FKM), Perfluoroelastomers (FFKM), Ethylene-Propylene (EPDM), Nitrile (NBR), Hydrogenated Nitrile (HNBR) and Silicone (VMQ) material grades.
 We recommend manufacturers to get in contact with our team of experts with specific application demands, in order to supply substantial technical guidance in choosing the adequate elastomer gasket as every sealing application is unique.